 All of my editable classroom decor files are formatted as PowerPoint files.
 When you have added your text and gotten them just the way you want them.
 Save them as a PDF file.
 Most printing issues can be solved by using Adobe Reader.
 It’s a free download.
 When you’re ready to print open Adobe reader and find the file you want to print.
 This helps make sure that your computer doesn’t open another program by default.

-Printing classroom decor from a PDF rather than a PowerPoint or Google Slides Presentation prevents problems with printers “seeing” layers and detailed images and getting overwhelmed.
+Printing your printable classroom decor from a PDF rather than a PowerPoint or Google Slides Presentation prevents problems with printers “seeing” layers and detailed images and getting overwhelmed.
 If your school does not allow you to download Adobe Reader, a regular PDF should prevent most problems you’ll encounter with printing digital classroom decor.

 Change the Size

 Click the drop down arrow by scale.
 The wording will be slightly different in other programs.
 “Fit to printable area” and “Fit to paper” are usually what I pick.
 Chose one, then scroll through the print preview to check to see if any of the edges are being cut off.
 Then choose the other and scroll through the print preview again.
 I use both of these printing options from time to time.
 It just depends on the resource.

 You can also choose to use a custom scale.
 You can enlarge or shrink your printable classroom decorations this way.

 How to Print Classroom Posters: Printable Classroom Decor

 When enlarging, you will need to be careful that your printable classroom posters, labels and banners do not become blurry.
 You can look through the print preview to check the quality.
 Enlarging printable classroom posters from 150% to 185% is usually a good starting point!
 You can tell how many sheets of paper your poster will print into, how much overlap it will have and the final size from the print preview.